Fourth Doctor: Appearances

-Biography
+Television

 After contracting radiation poisoning from the crystals of the planet Metebelis 3, the Third Doctor makes his way back to UNIT headquarters in the TARDIS, where the Time Lord K'Anpo Rimpoche aids him in regenerating (Planet of the Spiders).

 In his new incarnation, the Doctor is eager to leave Earth in favour of exploration, thus drawing back from continuous involvement with UNIT (with which he had worked closely as the Third Doctor).
 He has also grown tired of working for the Time Lords.
 Despite attempts to avoid them altogether, the Time Lords continue to send him on occasional missions, including an attempt to prevent the creation of the Daleks (Genesis of the Daleks), during which he also meets Davros.
 The Doctor travels with journalist Sarah Jane Smith, whom he had befriended prior to his regeneration, and, for a time, with UNIT Surgeon-Lieutenant Harry Sullivan.

 After a battle with Zygons in Scotland, Harry (having just spent an entire season with the Doctor as they tried to get back to the TARDIS) decided that taking the train was safer than the TARDIS, which the Doctor and Sarah Jane chose to try to make an appointment in London.
 Instead they ended up on the planet Zeta Minor (Planet of Evil), located at the far edge of the known universe.
 From this point on, the Doctor and Sarah Jane travelled alone.

 The Doctor's companionship with Sarah Jane came to an end when he received a telepathic summons to Gallifrey, as humans were not then allowed on the planet.
 The summons turns out to be part of a trap set by his enemy the Master.
 The renegade Time Lord has used up all his regenerations and has degenerated into little more than a withered skeletal husk.
 The Doctor is framed for the assassination of the President of the High Council of Time Lords and put on trial.
 To avoid execution, the Doctor invokes an obscure law and declares himself a candidate for the office, giving himself the time he needs to prove his innocence and expose the real culprit.
 This ultimately results in a climactic battle with the Master (The Deadly Assassin).